 Southwest to take delivery of 35 737 MAX jets through end-2021

-Dec 16 (Reuters) - Southwest Airlines Co LUV.N said on Wednesday it would take delivery of Boeing Co's BA.N delayed 737 MAX aircraft and expects to receive 35 MAX 8 through the end of 2021.
+Dec 16 (Reuters) - Southwest Airlines Co LUV.N said on Wednesday it expects to take delivery of 35 737 MAX aircraft from Boeing Co BA.N through the end of 2021.

+"Given the continued surge in COVID-19 cases and depressed revenue environment, the company continues to experience softness in leisure passenger demand and bookings for December 2020," Southwest said in a regulatory filing.

+The company also flagged elevated levels of trip cancellations for December travel.

-Southwest also said it now expects average daily core cash burn to be about $12 million in the fourth quarter, up from a previous estimate of between $10 million to $11 million.
+Southwest now expects average daily core cash burn to be about $12 million in the fourth quarter, up from a previous estimate of between $10 million and $11 million.

+Several U.S. airlines have raised their daily cash burn forecast due to this year's coronavirus-driven collapse in travel, as a batch of new lockdowns and advisories discourage Christmas and New Year flying.

 (Reporting by Sanjana Shivdas in Bengaluru; Editing by Sriraj Kalluvila)